machinekoder/pickit-docs/docs/documentation/web-interface/viewer.rst

 frame.
 The model bounding box is shown in dashed green lines to indicate the extent of the model and help detect undesired outliers in models.

-This view is only available for the Pickit Teach detection engine.
+This view is only available for the Pickit :ref:`Teach <Teach>` detection engine.

 .. image:: /assets/images/Documentation/viewer-21-model.png